seantis/seantis.reservation/README.md

 This waitinglist availability puts us between a rock and a hard place:

- - If a reservation is fully booked (0% available), but the waitinglist is 100% open, do we show the reservation as available or unavailable?
+ - If a reservation is fully booked (0% available), but the waitinglist is 100% open, do we show the allocation as unavailable?

  - What about a free resource whose waitinglist is full?
 Do we really show an event as available if nobody can submit a reservation because the waitinglist is full?

-Depending on the use case one of those two options make more sense, but we support many usecases and have things complicated even further by allowing different usecases on a single resource / calendar.
-On a single day we might have an allocation with a waitinglist and an allocation without one.

-To accomodate everyone we therefore use the average of waitinglist and allocation:
+We decided to do something in the middle.
+We will show the average of allocation and waitinglist.

+UNLESS the the waitinglist is full.
+If the waitinglist is full the user cannot possibly submit a reservation and we really want to be sure that we show unavailable when the allocation is exactly that.

+We could accomodate everyone (and make nobody happy), by doing the following:

     Allocation  08:00 - 10:00
-    Reservation 08:00 - 10:00

-    => 0% free
+    => 100% free

     Waitinglist Spots: 3
-    Reservations in the Waitinglist: 0
+    Reservations in the Waitinglist: 3

     => 100% free